• 5 min read

 We quickly reviewed the product in half an hour.
 We understood how the system works quite easily.
 We wrote down instructions for the rest of our colleagues” — Kostyantyn Palazov, CDO of Arsenal Insurance

 After that, each department began to customize their workspace according to their needs.
-Teams added customized sets of statuses, set up tags to indicate work areas, and began to create tasks.
+Teams added customized sets of statuses, set up labels to indicate work areas, and began to create tasks.
 This helped structure cross-functional processes and simplify interaction between departments.

 All departments of the insurance company transitioned to Worksection.
 As a result, it became easy and quick to coordinate complex tasks and respond promptly to changes in projects.

-Collaborative Teamwork
+Collaborative teamwork

 Problem: Each team used its own tool for work.
 Information about projects was scattered between emails, chats, and documents, which created additional chaos.
 Difficulty in coordinating processes between departments hampered decision-making.